frenetic-lang/tutorials/NetKATRepeater/index.md

 the details related to configuring switch flow tables (as well as sending requests for statistics, accumulating replies, etc.)

-The templates for this part of the tutorial are in the `netkat-tutorial-workspace` directory, and the solutions are in `netkat-tutorial-solutions`.
+The templates for this part are in `src/netkat-tutorial-solutions`.

 ~~~
-$ cd tutorials/netkat-tutorial-solutions
+$ cd src/netkat-tutorial-solutions
 ~~~

 ### Example 1: A Repeater (Redux)